Balancingrock/classic-jekyll-theme/README.md

 The following values are configurable:

-- secondary_column:
+- secondary-column:

-	Controls the placing of the secondary column on either the `left` side, the `right` side or `none` at all.
+	Controls the default placing of the secondary column on either the `left` side, the `right` side or `none` at all.
+Note that the YAML front matter variable `secondary-column` can be used to override this value on a per-page basis.

-	When the secondary column is present its contents is taken from the file: `_includes/secondary-column.html`
+	When the secondary column is present its contents is taken from the file: `_includes/secondary-column.html`.
+Note that this can be overriden by the YAML front matter variable `secondary-column-content`.

-- tertiary_column:
+- tertiary-column:

-	Controls the presence of the tertiary column, either `present` or `none`.
+	Controls the default presence of the tertiary column, either `present` or `none`.
+Note that the YAML front matter variable `tertiary-column` can be used to override this value on a per-page basis.

-	When the tertiary column is present its contents is taken from the file: `_includes/tertiary-column.html`
+	When the tertiary column is present its contents is taken from the file: `_includes/tertiary-column.html`.
+Note that this can be overriden by the YAML front matter variable `tertiary-column-content`.

 - number-of-posts-on-home-page: